-The most common reasons for women to have their eggs frozen are:
+The most common reasons for a woman to have their eggs frozen are:

-- Women who are yet to meet the right partner but may wish to start a family in the future
+- have not yet met the right partner but may wish to start a family in the future

-- Couples undergoing IVF treatment where for some reason there is a problem obtaining a sperm sample
+- undergoing IVF treatment where there is a problem obtaining a sperm sample.

 When required for treatment your eggs are thawed and then fertilised using intra-cytoplasmic sperm injection (ICSI), a technique that involves injecting a single sperm into each egg.
 Resultant embryos are transferred to your uterus at a maximum of two at a time.

 How successful is egg freezing?